 "As happy prologues to the swelling act."

-Sponsored by Wells Fargo, The Marriner S. Eccles Foundation, and The Wheeler Foundation.
+Sponsored by The Marriner S. Eccles Foundation and The Spectrum

 Peek behind the scenery and into the Festival’s various production areas to see how all the enchantment comes together.
-Tours are at 10:15 a.m.
-Tuesdays, Wednesdays, Fridays, and Saturdays from July 3 to September 5; and at 11 a.m.
-Thursdays and Saturdays from September 24 to October 31.
-Tickets are regularly $8.
+See the calendar for dates, times, and locations.
+Tickets are regularly $10.
 Group and school rates are available.

 Participants must negotiate stairs.

-One of the most magical (and difficult) aspects of repertory theatre is the twice-a-day change-over.
+One of the most magical (and difficult) aspects of repertory theatre is the twice-a-day changeover.
 Lighting, scenery, props, costume, and sound technicians must hurry to change everything from the matinee show to the evening show.
-It is a fascinating and well-choreographed process.
-Now, you can witness the scene change, and ask questions as it is happening!
+It is a fascinating and well choreographed process.
+You can witness the scene change and ask questions as it is happening.

 Sponsored by The Guild of the Utah Shakespeare Festival.